 Mind the following requirements for importing the hosted listing file:

-- One or more .zip files to be shared with Google.
+- .zip files are to be shared with Google.

 - Feeds should be shared in the .zip format only (no .tar or .gz).